Trilarion/opensourcegames/entries/brogue.md

 - Code language: C
 - Code license: AGPL-3.0

-Traditional roguelike game inspired from the original Rogue.
 Your quest is to find the Amulet of Yendor.

 ## Building